Empirical Bayes PCA in high dimensions: Introduction

-\item {\bf Iterative refinement via AMP.} Having obtained this estimate $\hat{\bv}$ for $\bv$, let us consider estimating $\bu$.
-Since $\hat{\bv}$ is more accurate than $\bg$ for $\bv$, we expect the vector $\bY\hat{\bv}$ to be more accurate than $\bY\bg \propto \bff$ for $\bu$.
-This suggests that empirical Bayes denoising should be applied to $\bY\hat{\bv}$, instead of to the original sample PC $\bff$, to estimate $\bu$.
-This then leads to the iterative idea \cite{wang2018empirical} of initializing $\bg^0=\bg$ and computing for $t=0,1,2,\ldots$
+\item {\bf Iterative refinement via AMP.} If this estimate $\hat{\bv}$ is more accurate than the original sample PC $\bg$ for $\bv$, then we expect $\bY\hat{\bv}$ to be more accurate than $\bY\bg \propto \bff$ for $\bu$.
+This suggests that empirical Bayes denoising should be applied to $\bY\hat{\bv}$ instead of $\bff$ to estimate $\bu$, and leads to an iterative idea \cite{wang2018empirical} of initializing $\bg^0=\bg$ and computing